pnnl/nmrfit/README.md

 data.shift_phase(method='auto')
 ```

-In order to seed the optimization method, approximate initial conditions must be extracted from the data.
-This is achieved by determining the total number of peaks, finding each peak's center, width, and area, and then using this information to construct initial-condition and weight vectors.
+In order to seed the optimization method, approximate initial parameters must be extracted from the data.
+This is achieved by determining the total number of peaks, finding each peak's center, width, and area, and then using this information to construct solution bounds and weight vectors.
 The user may perform this manually--clicking twice per peak to define peak bounds, whereafter peak attributes are calculated--or automatically--wherein a peak-detection algorithm is run--through the method select_peaks().
 In either case, the plot flag may be enabled to visualize the results of the peak selection process.
 Note that in the manual case, a flag specifiying the number of peaks must be passed.

 ```python
 # select peaks automatically